 With its low cost and the free support provided by 1,000's of users on the Internet, Linux should be considered as a real alternative to a Windows or Apple computer lab.

 One of the big advantages of the Linux is the ability to use older (a.k.a., obsolete) computers as student workstations.
 Check with the local computer recycling center or community service organizations.
-There are probably plenty of older computers that would work for you sitting unused and collecting dust in your student's garages and closets.
+There are probably plenty of older computers that would work for your students sitting unused and collecting dust in garages and closets.